sevyharris/MonteCoffee/documentation/_build/html/_sources/quick.rst.txt

 The first event class is an adsorption, that is possible if the pair of neighbor sites is empty.
+Each eventclass can be given a name which is only used in the output.
 The adsorption class has a rate-constant that is linearly dependent on the pressure, and if executed, it covers the sites with species 1: